onap/integration/docs/docs_scaleout.rst

     zip ../vLB.zip *

-For a complete description of service design and creation, please refer to the SDC wiki page: https://wiki.onap.org/display/DW/Design
+For a complete description of service design and creation, please refer to the SDC documentation.

 During the creation of the service in SDC, there are a few extra steps that need to be executed to make the VNF ready for scale out.
 These require users to login to the SDC Portal as service designer user (username: cs0008, password: demo123456!).